-An hour later we are stoned.
+An hour later, we are stoned.
 This is a first for the last day of school.
 Up until this year, we’d stuck to wine.
-But today our parenting skills have fallen so below sea-level we can’t see land.
-We giggle like Val just pulled the fire alarm at the wastewater treatment plant—a Huxley inspired thought—and we’re secretly reaping the benefits of a canceled tour.
+But today our parenting skills have fallen so far below sea-level we can’t see land.
+We giggle as if Val had pulled the fire alarm at the wastewater treatment plant—a Huxley inspired thought—and we’re secretly reaping the benefits of a canceled tour.

-When the marihuana is gone, we resort back to our wine.
-My stomach is turning.
-My head’s aching.
+When we finish the marijuana, we resort back to our wine.
+My stomach turns.
+My head aches.
 But everything is so hysterically funny that I laugh until I can barely breathe.

 I don’t realize I’m not feeling well.
 I toss one arm around Ellie and the other around Jody and tug them close.

 “I love you guys.
 But where is Reah?
 I wish she were here.”